What is Adderall?

 Adderall Addiction Treatment Options

-People who struggle with an Adderall addiction have multiple treatment options, but the first step is detox.
+People who struggle with an Adderall addiction have multiple treatment options, but the first step in drug rehab centers is detox.
 Detox is the process by which the drugs leave a person’s body.
 The amount of time this process takes depends on the drug.
 With Adderall, the detox process generally takes roughly one to three weeks.

 During or after detox, the individual’s doctor might recommend ongoing treatment to work on the psychological reasons behind the addiction.
 Treatment can take place in either an inpatient or outpatient facility.